What about adding a prefab garage so the basement can be cleared out and room made for grandma to spend her aging years

 The Day the Prefab Garage was Built in Charlottesville, VA

 Three builders, AJ, Elmer, and David, arrived early one morning with a large flatbed truck loaded high with the prefab garage.
-Strapped to the back were the tools, equipment, a dumpster and everything needed to assemble a garage in a very short time.
-The builder’s got right to work unloading and assembling the structure.
-They worked long and hard and within 2.5 days, the garage was finished!
+Strapped to the back were the tools, equipment, a dumpster, and everything needed to assemble a garage in a very short time.
+The builders got right to work unloading and assembling the structure.
+They worked long and hard and within 2 1/2 days, the garage was finished!

 After a lot of work, planning, and waiting, the garage was finally completed.
 Rebecca and Anthony were very happy with the garage and had this to say about it:

 More Work and Some Marriage Advice

 Even with the garage built, Rebecca and Anthony still had a lot of work to do.
 Because the interior was unfinished, there was electricity, insulation, drywall, trim, and flooring to install.
 Fortunately, this was exactly what they loved.
 Rebecca said, “Being big DIYers, this is what we call ‘fun’ here.”

 Over the next months, Rebecca stayed busy running wires and putting in outlets.
 Her husband Anthony, who has a lot of experience in construction, was able to hang and finish the sheetrock when he was not at work.
-Rebecca considers herself very lucky to be married to someone with such skills and gave this advice:
+Rebecca considers herself very lucky to be married to someone with such skills.

-Other things that they worked on were bookcases and window ledges, oak laminate flooring, a temperature control system.
+Other things that they worked on were bookcases and window ledges, oak laminate flooring, and a temperature control system.
 Most projects they were able to finish by themselves.
 However, they did hire some spray foam insulators to insulate the ceiling and an electrician to hook up a large wire from the garage to their main box.

 Life After the Prefab Garage Build